Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How much top manufacturers charge for their scooters

 - Consider the engine size.
-If you’re just riding around a city to go to work or school — areas where the speed limit is no more than 35 miles per hour — a 49cc engine should be enough.
-But if you’re traveling rough terrain or going longer distances, you might want to get an engine that’s 150cc or higher.
+If you’re just riding around a city to go to work or school — areas where the speed limit is no more than 50km per hour — a 49cc engine should be enough.
+If you’re going over rough terrain or longer distances, you’ll need an engine that’s 150cc or higher.

 - Ask yourself: gas or electric?
-Electric scooters are better for the environment and can help you save on gas.
-But gas scooters have more power and might be a better choice if you’re looking for a 150cc engine.
+Electric scooters are better for the environment and can help you save on gas costs.
+However, gas scooters have more power and might be a better choice if you’re looking for a 150cc engine.

 - Consider the warranties.
 Most scooters come with a manufacturer’s warranty as well as an extended warranty option that you can pay for.
 Prices for the extended warranty can vary by manufacturer and dealership and don’t always cover every part of the vehicle, but they can add an extra seven years of coverage to your scooter.